 11. What should I do if I think my foal has GBED?

-A muscle biopsy may be submitted to the University of Minnesota Neuromuscular Diagnostic Laboratory if you and your veterinarian are unsure as to whether the foal has GBED or another myopathy.
+A muscle biopsy may be submitted to the Michigan State University Neuromuscular Diagnostic Laboratory if you and your veterinarian are unsure as to whether the foal has GBED or another myopathy.

 12. How do I get a test for GBED and how much does it cost?